mertkipcak/LiftOff/README.md

 ## Note for the first phase

-First phase of the game will be designed as a console game where player tries to find an x value for the rocket where the rocket will not hit any obstacles.
+First phase of the game will be designed as a console game where player tries to find an x value for the rocket where the rocket will not hit any obstacles (obstacles will have a x value and side length that the player needs to dodge.
 I did this as it is impossible to implement the final real time 2D game to a console interface.
-However, all of the "User Stories" are implemented for both LiftOffGame and LiftOffConsoleGame.
-Tests for non-console game are not yet completed as I need to learn more about the java coordinate system.
+However, all the "User Stories" are implemented for LiftOffConsoleGame.
+LiftOffGame and its tests have been completely commented out as they will not be used until further phases.
+Tests for non-console game are also not completed yet as I need to learn more about the java coordinate system.

 **Also in this version of the game width of the rocket is just 1**